-Many investors believe the only way to increase returns is to find the next great deal.
-But what if one of the best ways to improve your portfolio’s performance was hidden within the assets you already own?
-A cost segregation study for rental properties allows you to do just that.
-It’s a detailed engineering and accounting process that identifies components of your building that qualify for faster depreciation schedules.
-This isn’t about finding a loophole; it’s about applying the tax code as it was intended to maximize your financial efficiency.
-This guide will walk you through how this strategic tool can unlock immediate tax savings and boost your property’s cash flow.
+Most investors think the only way to increase returns is to find the next great deal.
+But what if one of the best ways to improve your portfolio’s performance is hidden in the assets you already own?
+A cost segregation study allows you to do just that.
+It’s a detailed accounting process that finds parts of your building that qualify for faster depreciation.
+This isn’t a tax loophole; it’s about applying the tax code as intended to improve your financial efficiency.
+This guide walks you through how this strategic tool creates immediate tax savings and improves your property’s cash flow.

 Key Takeaways